dworac/docs-dworac/docs/repositories/community-standards/contributing.md

 - Guidelines for code contribution: Instructions on how to submit a patch or pull request.
 This might include code style guidelines, test writing advice, and how to use version control to submit changes.

-- Code of Conduct: A statement about the expected behavior of contributors, possibly with a link to a separate CODE_OF_CONDUCT.md document.

 :::tip
 Stay Updated: Regularly updating the CONTRIBUTING.md file to reflect the evolving needs and guidelines of the project is crucial to keep the contribution process effective.
 :::